GreptimeTeam/docs/docs/v0.7/en/contributor-guide/how-to/how-to-write-sdk.md

 ### `GreptimeResponse`

-The `GreptimeResponse` is a protobuf message defined like this:
+The `GreptimeResponse` is a Protobuf message defined like this:

 ```protobuf
 message GreptimeResponse {